digitalepidemiologylab/text-classification/README.md

 ## Example
-In this example you will train a BERT classifier from IMDB movie review example data.
+In this example you will train a FastText classifier from the [Sentiment 140](http://help.sentiment140.com/for-students/) example Twitter data.

 1) Add some example data to the `data` folder
 ```